PROFESSIONAL CROATIAN TRANSLATION

 Today about 5.5 million people speak Croatian, about 4 million of them in Croatia.
 The second country by number of speakers of Croatian is Bosnia and Herzegovina, with about 450,000 speakers.
 Others use the Croatian language in the USA, Austria, Serbia, Hungary, Italy, Montenegro, Slovakia, and to a lesser extent in some other countries.
 Croatian is the official language of the Republic of Croatia and one of the three official languages of Bosnia and Herzegovina.
 Since Croatia’s accession to the European Union on 1 July 2013, it has become one of the 24 official languages of the European Union.

-Can you tell us any other things about Croatian?
+Can you tell us anything else about Croatian?

 The oldest preserved records in Croatian are written in Glagolitic.
 Since the 12th century, Croats have been the only Slavic people to actively use the Glagolitic alphabet.